Gharshana: Plot

 Maya and Ram get married in a hurry and leave for Pulicherla, but the next day, Panda and his men enter the cottage that the couple is honeymooning in and shoot Ram into the Nagarjuna Sagar, leaving him for dead, and kidnapping Maya.
 Drowned and battling for life, Ram only thinks about rescuing Maya.
 Srikanth and Rajesh arrive at the cottage, discover Ram, and take him to the local hospital.
 Srikanth reveals that Sandhya was kidnapped earlier at the airport and confesses that it was he who gave away Ram's location to Panda and also emptied the magazine in his gun, for Sandhya's safe return.

 Srikanth feels extreme remorse over what has happened.
 Whilst in the hospital, they receive a call from Panda, to meet him at Zaherabad, 100 kilometers away from Hyderabad, located on the National Highway 9.
 Ram, Srikanth, and Rajesh leave to meet him, along with Constable Ansari, driving them.
 When they go there, two packages are thrown to them from an oncoming train, one containing Sandhya's severed head and the other one containing Maya's arm flesh.
 Ram, along with everybody else, is extremely distraught, with Srikanth being hysterical upon seeing his wife's head.
 In agony of being responsible for the sudden turn of events, Srikanth shoots himself dead.

 Ram and Rajesh track down Panda before he can escape from Andhra Pradesh.
 They engage in a shoot-out with the entire gang.
 Ram aims to shoot Panda, but Panda shoots Maya while using her as a shield, and she seemingly dies in Ram's arms after Panda escapes.
 An enraged Ram, tracks down Panda and the remaining members of his gang, to a dock.
 He brutally finishes them off, avenging Maya and his friends' deaths.

 A few months later, Ram, after the death of his fellow squadmates and friends, still continues his job as an IPS officer.
 The ending scene features Ram calling out to Maya, who is shown to have survived Panda's attack.

 Production

-Gautham Menon subsequently remade the film in the Telugu language for producer Venkata Raju.
-Jyothika was the initial choice for the lead actress role and Jeevan for the villain role, reprising their roles from the original Tamil version, however they were replaced by Asin and Salim Baig, respectively.
-Sunil, Tanikella Bharani, and Ashish Vidyarthi were previously attached to appear in the film but did not feature.
+Gharshana is a remake of Gautham Menon's Tamil film Kaakha Kaakha.
+N. T. Rama Rao Jr and Prabhas initially showed interest in acting in the lead role but Venkatesh was finalised instead.
+The film's muhurat puja was held on 19 January 2004 without Venkatesh as he was filming for Malliswari.